(Updated March 22, 2017)

 To know when you will be able to settle your loan, keep track of how much you still have to repay.
 Also, you can make it as a motivation.

 - Talk to your lender and ask for an amicable agreement.
 Lenders will remind you of your due.
 If you can’t make your repayment on time do not ignore the lender’s calls.
-If your lender is a registered lender with a reputable image, it just most likely wants to get your due and not milk you much more than you owe.
+If your lender is a registered lender with a reputable image, it just most likely wants to get your due.
 Talk to your lender and ask for other options.
 You will be surprised how helpful they will be.

 Will you end up in jail if you don’t pay your loan?